-Empowering Pumps recently began inviting people to Nominate a Pump Professional, and today’s Pump Person of the Week is Mark Savage, Metal Bellows Product Group Manager at John Crane and Member of the Fluid Sealing Association.
+Empowering Pumps recently began inviting people to Nominate an Industry Professional, and today’s Person of the Week is Mark Savage, Metal Bellows Product Group Manager at John Crane and Member of the Fluid Sealing Association.
 This is what he had to share!

 Q. How did you get started working in the Pump Industry?